Are North Carolina Bail Bonds Loan Payments Legit?

 — Worried Mom (Name Withheld)., North Carolina

-We looked to a bondsman in North Carolina, Flip Harvey of Strategic Bail Bonds in Raleigh, North Carolina, he had this to say:
+We looked to a bondsman in North Carolina, BAILBONDSMAN of COMPANY Bail Bonds in Raleigh, North Carolina, he had this to say:

-Mr Harvey goes on to say, “If the defendant or mother (co-signor??) signed any document according to the North Carolina General Statue 589, Article 71, Section 167.1, then they are obligated to pay the bondsman the full amount owed.
-But.. since the bondsman is willing to take 1/3 of the money owed, it appears suspicious to me.”
+Mr BAILBONDSMAN goes on to say, “If the defendant or mother (co-signor??) signed any document according to the North Carolina General Statue 589, Article 71, Section 167.1, then they are obligated to pay the bondsman the full amount owed.
+But, since the bondsman is willing to take 1/3 of the money owed, it appears suspicious to me.”

 Proudly Serving Raleigh and all of North Carolina.

-We looked into the document Mr. Harvey was referring, it’s a simple loan document for North Carolina bail bond payments.
-You can download that document here: NORTH CAROLINA GENERAL STATUTE 58, ARTICLE 71, SECTION 167.1.
+We looked into the document Mr. BAILBONDSMAN was referring, it’s a simple North Carolina bail bonds loan document for North Carolina bail bond payments.
+You can download the NC Memorandum Agreement document:

 MEMORANDUM OF AGREEMENT EXAMPLE